 Currently based in Margate, Kent, Kavel spent eight years living and working in Barcelona.
 She collects record sleeves and loves flea markets, 60s and 70s Soul music, mid-20th century design and vintage signage.
 At least a few of these influences crop up in her work which spans fashion, food, maps, editorial and hand drawn typography.

 Kavel’s style is modern, friendly, charming and versatile.
-She often uses rich colours and, where it suits the brief, introduces a hint of nostalgia.
+She often uses rich colors and, where it suits the brief, introduces a hint of nostalgia.